 - Matrícula Consular ID

 - Certificate of Naturalization (N-550/N-570)

 - Permanent Resident Card (I-551)

 - Refugee Travel Document (I-571)

 - Employment Authorization Card (I-766)

 Did you know?
-You can check the name on the recorded deed online with the Cook County Recorder of Deeds office here.
+You can check the name on the recorded deed online with the Cook County Clerk here.

 Please note that other exemptions, such as the Persons with Disabilities application, require other documents to demonstrate eligibility.
 Please review the exemption forms carefully, and contact us if you have questions.